AlexisGamero/MAS-Prueba1Songs/README.md

 - Don't panic
 - Everything's not lost

+## Installation:
+Create a new folder under %path_to_DDLC%/game/Submods/ and name it "Prueba1Songs".
+Then, copy the songs that you want to the folder.
+Once you have done that, wait until Monika sings the song you want to hear, and enjoy!

 ## Please note: the songs in the WIP folder are not finished!
 Using these songs in MAS may cause issues, so please wait until they are finished to use them, thank you!